orisai/nette-di/docs/README.md

 - By default is expected env variable `DEBUG_COOKIE_VALUES` with values separated by a comma
 	- `DEBUG_COOKIE_VALUES = val1,val2`
+- Spaces around value and empty values are safely removed

 ```php
 use OriNette\DI\Boot\CookieGetter;